 Ultimately, I think the most important thing for any engineer when it comes to the tools he or she uses, is to be really really comfortable with them so that technical aspects don’t end up getting in the way of creativity.
 So even if software A happens to be a little bit better on some technical level or has some desirably feature that software B lacks, the loss of productivity involved with having to re-learn everything after a switch is usually not worth it.
 Only in extreme cases, like when a software manufacturer goes out of business (think Studio Vision in 1998) does it really make sense to leave one DAW for another.

-I’ve used Apple’s Logic for the last 10 years, from early Platinum 4 all the way up until today’s Studio 9, and by now, I know it really really well.
+I’ve used Apple’s Logic for the last 18 years, from early Platinum 4 all the way up to today’s Logic Pro X, and by now, I know it really really well.
 Unless Apple does some serious mistakes with its continued development, I’ll most likely keep using it for a long time.